Florida State Road 9B: History

-In May 2008 the project was suspended by the Florida Department of Transportation (FDOT) but it was reinstated in 2010 when funding was acquired via stimulus funds.
+SR 9A and SR 9B from I-95 near Bayard north to SR 9A were approved as future Interstate additions by the Federal Highway Administration (FHWA) in August 1986.
+In May 2008, the project was suspended by the Florida Department of Transportation (FDOT) but it was reinstated in 2010 when funding was acquired via stimulus funds.

 Phase 1

 Phase 1 of the SR 9B/I-795 project, consisting of a 3 mi spur from the Eastern Beltway of I-295 to US 1, began in the middle of 2010 and was scheduled to be completed in early of 2013, at an estimated cost of $68.5 million.
 The winning contract went to Archer Western Contractors / GAI Consultants, who also reconstructed the I-10/I-95 interchange in downtown Jacksonville.
 The roadway was originally planned to open in the end of 2012, but was pushed back to 2013 to allow for the construction of a wider paved area to facilitate future expansion.
 In late July 2013, southbound I-295 was closed a few nights to install new overhead signs for the SR 9B interchange, one of the final construction projects of Phase 1.
 Phase 1 opened September 19, 2013.